The Gift Supreme: Reception

-Current Status
+Current status

 An incomplete print (reel one of six) survives and is preserved in a private collection.
-Since the film was released to the 16mm rental market in the 1920's, it is possible that a complete print may survive in the hands of a private collector somewhere, but so far only reel one has surfaced.
+Since the film was released to the 16mm rental market in the 1920s, it is possible that a complete print may survive in the hands of a private collector somewhere, but so far only reel one has surfaced.

 A brief clip from the film was used in the Kino produced 1995 documentary Lon Chaney: Behind the Mask.